I tell architects, your project is not the project. Your project is the health of the ecosystem. Why else do we do green buildings?

 More information on the project can be found here.

 Here is an article on the application of regenerative principles to the work Phipps does.

-At its core The Willow School embraces each unique student’s joy of learning based on moral virtues and the wonder of nature, so that each can make a meaningful contribution to the world.
-Their operations and infrastructure are a major part of the lessons learned at the school.
-From the beginning of the development of the campus Willow has embraced an evolving, developmental process of building, aspiring to higher levels of integration and regeneration with each project.
-The process began with the creation of a Story of Place® by our colleagues at Regenesis which served as the basis for the development for the project’s master plan.
-Three building have been built with 7group playing a role on each.
-Most recently the Health, Wellness and Nutrition building achieved full Living Building Challenge certification.
-In addition to the incorporation of the building systems into the curriculum, this project has a focus on the growing and eating of healthy, nutritious food from the gardens surrounding the building and prepared in the teaching kitchen inside.
-The building systems fully embody and reflect the focus on creative, systems thinking capacity they instill in their students.
+At its core, The Willow School embraces each unique student’s joy of learning, based on moral virtues and the wonder of nature, so that each student builds their capacity for make a meaningful contribution to the world.
+The campus buildings and infrastructure (and their operation) are seen as core experiential elements of that learning.
+From the beginning of the development of their campus, Willow has embraced an evolving, developmental process for designing and building their facilities, aspiring to higher levels of integration and regeneration with each project.
+The process began with the creation of a Story of Place® by our colleagues at Regenesis, which served as the basis for developing the campus master plan.
+Three buildings have been built subsequently with 7group playing a role in the development and facilitation of each project’s design process and technical systems integration.
+Most recently, the Health, Wellness and Nutrition building achieved full Living Building Challenge certification.
+In addition to incorporating building systems operations and effects into the curriculum as core learning tools, this latest project has also generated a focus on growing and eating healthy, nutritious food sourced from the student-run gardens surrounding the building and prepared in the teaching kitchen inside.
+All building systems also are aimed at fully embodying and reflecting the focus on creative, systems thinking capacity that the Willow School seeks to instill in their students.

 More information here.